tedunderwood/character/README.md

 Research on characterization
 ============================

-Repo containing code and data for research on characterization to be published as "The Transformation of Gender in English-Language Fiction," Ted Underwood, David Bamman, and Sabrina Lee, 2018.
+Repo containing code and data for research on characterization to be published as

+    Ted Underwood, David Bamman, and Sabrina Lee, "The Transformation of Gender in English-Language Fiction," *Cultural Analytics*,  2018.

 The original texts of many volumes are under copyright, and couldn't be shared even if the size limits of this repository permitted.
 So we are sharing derived data, plus metadata which would allow a researcher to retrieve those original texts from HathiTrust Research Center.

-In a perfect world, a single script would take the analysis all the way from raw data to finished visualization.
+In a perfect world, a single script would take the analysis all the way from raw data to finished visualization with the push of a button.

 This is, however, a sprawling project that developed over the course of two years.
 The underlying data expanded and changed several times while we were working.
 The analysis is mostly done in Python, and the final stage of visualization in R. So there are admittedly some rough edges to reproducibility here: readers who want to reproduce images will usually have to retrace several steps.

 If you want to reproduce a specific figure,
 ------------------------------------------